-- Your divorce will follow you the rest of your life, but the intensity of feelings will diminish.
+- Your divorce will follow you for the rest of your life, but the intensity of your feelings will diminish.
 To answer that depends on how long you were married and other variables.
 So the answer to the question, can you heal from a divorce?
-The answer is without a doubt is YES!
+The answer is, without a doubt, is YES!

 What If My Problems Seem Out Of Control?

 - If you just started believing in God, we have a page specifically for you.